tumic0/QtPBFImagePlugin/README.md

 ## Install
 Copy the plugin to the system Qt image plugins path to make it work.
 You may also set the QT_PLUGIN_PATH system variable before starting the application.
 For Linux, there are RPM and DEB [packages](https://build.opensuse.org/project/show/home:tumic:QtPBFImagePlugin) for most common distros available on OBS.

 ## Limitations
 * Only data that is part of the PBF file is displayed.
 External layers defined in the style are ignored.
 * Text PBF features must have a unique id (OpenMapTiles >= v3.7) for the text layout algorithm to work properly.
+Additionally, the tile buffer must be large enough to contain all neighboring text features overlapping to the tile bounds (only data from the tile itself can be drawn to the resulting image).
 * Expressions are not supported in the styles, only property functions are implemented.

 ## Changelog
 [Changelog](https://build.opensuse.org/projects/home:tumic:QtPBFImagePlugin/packages/QtPBFImagePlugin/files/qt6-qtpbfimageformat.changes)